mendesfsweden/MilestoneProject4/README.md

 Several payments were performed and it always worked as expected.

 ### Other testing ###
-- The project was tested on the following browsers: Google Chrome, Microsoft Edge, Brave and Safari.
+- The project was tested on the following browsers: Google Chrome and Safari.
 - The project was tested on the following devices: MacBookAir, Huawei P30, Iphone XS and Ipad (list of bugs bellow).
 - Premiumbody was tested by friends and family to obtain User feedback, improve User Experience and detect any potencial issues.

 ### Know Bugs ###
 - The quantity input on the cart page is too big for small screens.
 It is not displayed properly and it is impossible to see the input number.
-- Home page hero image is not rendered on Iphone nor Ipad.
+- Home page hero image is not rendered on Iphone nor Ipad
+- On mobile phones, once the page is loaded, the page content is often zoomed in.

 ## Deployment